mbhatt1/FreeBmAM/README.md

 # FreeBmAM ~ Free B-sd m-emory A-cquisition M-odule
 Memory acquisition tool for FreeBSD (alpha).
 Took me a couple of months so please be nice :) Just creates a DD now.
-TODO: aff4 support!

 Please post any issues you may have.